diogowa/adc-solo-project/README.md

 When a user logs out, the token used to log out is deleted.
 This keeps the user logged in on different devices.

 When an admin logs out a user, all of their tokens are deleted.

+Only tokens that haven't expired are shown when listing authenticated sessions.